Call Us or Your Dealer Today to Get Details for Our

-The AirDog® Removes the Entrained Air from the fuel flow to the engine and maintains a Net Positive Pressure Head to the transfer pump preventing cavitation and vapor, Restoring Correct Injection Timing to your engine.
-Correct Injection Timing allows your engine to perform at maximum efficiency, as it was designed...
+The AirDog® Removes the Entrained Air from the fuel flow to the engine and maintains a Net Positive Pressure Head to the transfer pump preventing cavitation and vapor.
+Regardless of whether your engine has a Common Rail, Unit Injector or Injector Pump system, it can now perform at maximum efficiency, as it was designed...
 FOR Increased Fuel Economy, Increased Power Output and Reduced Exhaust Emissions!

 PureFlow® Technologies also manufactures 12 and 24 volt fuel pumps!